melanhany/long-arithmetic-py/README.md

 # long-arithmetic-py

-This repository was made for storing a codes of solutions for problems on acmp.ru
+This repository was made for storing codes of solutions for problems on acmp.ru